 If you are going to leave money on deposit with a fintech company, find out if or how your money will be insured. in other words, check teh fine print to see if they are affliated with a large banking institution or FDIC insured.

 Online Loans – No Such Thing as Easy Money

 There’s no such thing as easy money, whether we are making it or borrowing it.
 Yet, ads like ‘Online loans, Get cash today’ and ‘Online personal loans – No credit check,’ make borrowing online seem like a painless, simple transaction.

 Add “Instant Approvals” to the mix and you have a sweet and sour recipe for your finances that you can order up with just a few clicks.
-The appealing convenience of borrowing money without leaving your home can turn sour when you later become aware of a better solution.
+In the era of the pandemic it can be even more of an appealing convenience to borrow money without leaving your home.
+However that can turn sour when you later become aware of a better solution.

 For instance, what if it turns out you didn’t need the loan after all?
 Maybe someone offers to help you in your time of need.
 Perhaps your bank has overdraft insurance for which you qualify that could be a better solution than a short loan.